Learn more about testing for Essential Services in the U.S. and Canada during COVID-19. See FAQs »

 First-time test takers must create a Pearson VUE web account.
 Appointments may be made up to one business day in advance.

 When creating your account and scheduling your test, you will need your Candidate ID number and exam name found on your BRPT exam approval email.
 Testing times and locations are available on “first come, first served” basis.

 After you schedule your test, Pearson VUE will send a confirmation letter listing your test date, your testing time, the address and phone number of the test center, and directions to the test center.

 You will be required to agree to the NDA Agreement that will be presented at the beginning of your exam.
-Failure to read/accept the agreement within the allotted 3 minutes will result in your exam ending and a forfeit of your exam fees.
+Failure to read/accept the agreement within the allotted 3 minutes will result in your exam ending and an accrual of a $100 no-show fee in order to be approved to test again.
 Please take a moment to review the NDA Agreement now so that you are familiar with it when you sit for your exam.